nijunyan/learngit/readme.txt

-This is a read me file.
+Git is a dustributed version control system.
-Git is free
+Git is a free software distributed under the GPL.